wafarifki/Hacktoberfest_2021/README.md

 Step By Step:
 - star and fork this repo
-- build your simple arithmetic program using any language you like in our Arithmetic folder
+- build your simple arithmetic program using any language you like in our Arithmetic folder and give name your simple arithmetic program with your username
 - add your name in CONTRIBUTING.md
 - pull request
 - done